Waranika/Bot-EtSi/README.md

 Authors
 -------

-*   \[Author Name\] - Initial work and development of the Etsi Community Discord Bot.
-For contributions and inquiries, please contact \[contact information\].
+*   Waranika - Initial work and development of the Etsi Community Discord Bot.
+For contributions and inquiries, please contact (https://github.com/Waranika).
+*   Theotime01 - Further development and implementation of many of the late features (https://github.com/TheoTime01)

 Context
 -------